Updated June 2017

 But wait, there’s more.
-Fantic Motor, an Italian brand whose sports mopeds and embarrassing 125cc (left) I recall from the 1970s, have announced the Caballero 500 Scrambler with a 450 water-cooled Zongshen motor claiming 43hp.
+Fantic Motor, an Italian brand whose sports mopeds and embarrassing 125cc (left) I recallfrom the 1970s, have announced the Caballero 500 Scrambler and Flat Tracker with a 450 water-cooled Zongshen motor claiming 43hp.
 Out in 2017 they say.
 You can buy Zongshen’s NC450 engine on Alibaba for about $900.
 The pics right show it kick and electric and fed by a carb, but the Fantic below looks injected with no kick.
 It would need to be efi to sell in Europe.

 There’s more: there is even a Zongshen RX4 Cyclone that appeared at the 2016 EICMA show to go alongside their established RX3 250 Cyclone.
 Might be out in the US in 2018 say CSC importers, but like the RX3 – covered in equipment to make it look more for the money – it’s heavy at 195kg – same as my CB500X.
 And how close it is really to their supposedly 130-kilo ZX450 2017 Dakar Rally racer with the same NC450 engine?